 Before you start planning, you may consider having your child play an active participant in the decision-making process.
 You can put a list of possible ideas in a jar and have your child pick one or two activity for the day, or simply, have your child decide what he or she want to do for the day.

 Do you have other low cost fun activities that families can do together?
-Please write in, we will like to hear from you!
+Please comment below, we will like to hear from you!